 Section 9.2 – Reimbursement.
-The Treasurer of the Board shall be responsible for decisions about reimbursement for expenses incurred by the Executive Director, Directors of the Board, Committee Chairs, or others who carry out work for the IECA.
+The Treasurer of the Board shall be responsible for decisions about reimbursement for expenses incurred by the Executive Director, members of the Board, Committee Chairs, or others who carry out work for the IECA.

 Section 9.3 – Non-Profit Status.
 The IECA shall seek legal status as a non-profit organization under U.S. federal tax law.
 The IECA is organized exclusively for charitable, educational, and scientific purposes, including, for such purposes, the making of distributions to organizations that qualify as exempt organizations under section 501 (c) (3) of the Internal Revenue Code, or corresponding section of any future tax code.